Gehlen Organization: Main operations

 The Org had close contacts with East European émigré organizations.
-Unheralded tasks, such as observations of the operation of Soviet rail systems, airfields, and ports were as important as was infiltration in the Baltic States using former Kriegsmarine E-boats, manned by German crews and skippered by Lieutenant-Commander Hans-Helmut Klose.
+Unheralded tasks, such as observations of the operation of Soviet rail systems, airfields, and ports were as important as infiltration in the Baltic States using former Kriegsmarine E-boats, manned by German crews and skippered by Lieutenant-Commander Hans-Helmut Klose.
 Another mission by the Gehlen Organization was Operation Rusty, which carried out counter-espionage activities directed against dissident German organizations in Europe.

 The Org's Operation Bohemia was a major counter-espionage success.
 By penetrating a Czech-run operation, the Org uncovered another network – a spy ring run by the Yugoslav secret service in several cities in western Europe.
 The Gehlen Organization was also successful in discovering a secret Soviet assassination unit functioning under the umbrella of SMERSH.
 An Org informant in Prague reported that the Red Army had been issued an advanced, multi-usage detonator of Czech design but manufactured in a defense plant in Kharkiv.
 The CIA showed interest.
 Several weeks later, the Org's couriers presented the detonator, with complete technical data, to the CIA liaison staff at Pullach.
 Just afterwards, the Czech engineer and his family were smuggled across the frontier into West Germany and on to the United States.
 By identifying people who suffered under the new communist regimes in eastern Europe, the Org recruited many agents who "wished nothing more than to drive the Bolsheviks from Europe".